 Adaptation of water resources planning techniques into a class-teaching setting is challenging and requires accurate procedures.
 Previous water resource studies in Jordan inspected particular hydrologic elements and suggested potential strategies, but there have been no comprehensive water policy evaluation tools.
 In all previous efforts, representation of the multifaceted institutional environment that constrains interactions among water users, distributors, and managers has been either absent or highly generic.
 The research team of the Jordan University of Science and Technology (JUST) will create a teaching and a training module based on the model produced by the U.S. partner, which will be incorporated into a university course and a training workshop for water professionals.
 The modules will be used by the students and water professionals to evaluate and compare a diverse set of water-policy interventions that can be short or long-term.
 Short-term scenarios will be used to explore institutional modifications.
 For the long-term horizon, the large infrastructure projects such as the Red-Dead Sea project will play a dominant role.
 Based on the results of the scenario and policy intervention analysis, alternative freshwater resources strategies will be identified that prioritize policy alternatives to enhance sustainability and security of Jordan’s freshwater system, taking into account the broad range of future environmental and socioeconomic possibilities.

-The project will strengthen higher education at JUST and workforce development in water programs, which will contribute to economic growth in Jordan.
-The incorporation of the multi-agent model in class teaching will foster innovation in education and develop new learning materials and methods.
+The project is anticipated to strengthen higher education at JUST and workforce development in water programs, which will contribute to economic growth in Jordan.
+The incorporation of the multi-agent model in class teaching is expected to foster innovation in education and develop new learning materials and methods.
 The research project also aims to improve water resource management and contribute to reforming governance and regulations to equitably share access and defuse competition, as well as strengthen the resilience and response to disasters in order to help Jordan adapt to a changing climate.
 The tools developed by this project will enable decision makers and professionals to mitigate and adapt to the effects of climate change, so Jordan can grow without harming the environment while strengthening its resilience to warmer temperatures and weather shocks.
 The format of this work is focused on education to an audience that is primarily female students; as a result, the role of women and girls throughout the duration of the project will be enhanced.
 This project meets USAID's development goals in education and water and is also expected to have an impact on women’s empowerment, food security, and climate change.
 The output of the U.S. partner’s project will be used by the research project team for education and training in Jordan and the Middle East, which will ensure the dissemination of the new technology.
-Summary of Recent Activities
+Summary of Activities and Development Impacts

 |Pictures taken at the end of the Masters Students Training Program- April 30, 2017 [Photos courtesy of Dr. Talozi]|